 The visuals are sparse, modern and decidedly Teutonic.
 The theory of flight, for example, is brought to extraordinarily beautiful life by neon tubes — glowing, floating, synchronised; think Kraftwerk circa 1981.

-Uber-modernity, cut with old-school music hall numbers: there’s one hell of a culture clash going on here.
+The uber-modernity is cut with old-school music hall numbers; there’s one hell of a culture clash going on here.
 Creaking Britannia with her social and gender hierarchy hurtling headlong into the rather pressing — cripes, Hitler’s-at-our-heels — need to advance, fast, and employ the best man for the job.

 Even if said man, is a woman.

-On the flip-side, Dobson’s Ma is less vulnerable, more feist: the original independent woman stoking that Blitz spirit amongst the good people of Southampton with her, erm, gin still.
+On the flip-side, Dobson’s Ma is all feist, the original independent woman stoking that Blitz spirit amongst the good people of Southampton with her, erm, gin still.

-Elsewhere, Shala Nyx’s Spitfire designer, Polly, journeys from gauche to gutsy, ultimately distaining the all-powerful Lord Beaverbook with his Champagne, career advancement and rides in the ministerial car (cue mental fist-bumps from every woman in the audience).
+Elsewhere, Shala Nyx’s Spitfire designer, Polly, journeys from gauche to gutsy, ultimately disdaining promises of champagne, career advancement and rides in the ministerial car from the all-powerful Lord Beaverbook.

-Hilton McRae’s mercurial Beaverbrook leaves the audience with more questions than answers: a charming cad, Canadian-neutral, reluctantly doing Winston’s dirty-work?
+Hilton McRae’s mercurial Beaverbrook leaves the audience with more questions than answers.
+Is he Lady Cooper’s charming cad, Canadian-neutral, reluctantly doing Winston’s dirty-work?
 Or a manipulative power-broker?
-Most timely, in terms of his dealings with Polly: do we judge him by today’s or yesterday’s standards?
+Most timely, in terms of his dealings with Polly, do we judge him by today’s or yesterday’s standards?
 As in 2018 vs. early-to-mid 2017?

 And there-in, the rub.
 Is the script too perfect?
 Too relevant?
 Too third-wave feminism, Corbynista Britannia, women in STEM rule the world. #MeToo.
 Such a feast of feminist tropes, but too much of a good thing could leave a viewer queasy.

-But then history is only ever read, listened-to, viewed-in light of the present.
-This is a profoundly important piece of theatre, both internationally relevant, posing questions that we still grapple with today, yet with local roots deep as a New Forest oak.
+Still, history is only ever read, listened-to, viewed, in light of the present.
+This is a profoundly important piece of theatre, both internationally relevant, posing questions that we still grapple with today, yet with local roots, deep as a New Forest oak.